 O’Brien Active Compression Test

 Arm placed in 90 degrees of forward flexion with 10 degrees of adduction.
-With the arm in maximal internal rotation, the thumb gets pointed downward and the patient resists a uniform downward force applied by the examiner.
+With the arm in the maximal internal rotation, the thumb gets pointed downward and the patient resists a uniform downward force applied by the examiner.

 The arm is then externally rotated to make palm face upward and the maneuver repeated.
-The test is considered positive if pain is present with internal rotation but decreases or resolves with external rotation.
+The test is considered positive if the pain is present with internal rotation but decreases or resolves with external rotation.
 Pain localized to the acromioclavicular region during this test is indicative of acromioclavicular joint pathology, whereas pain located deep inside the shoulder may indicate labral pathology.